langdoc/iwclul2019/README.md

 All materials used originate from the National Library of Finland's Fenno-Ugrica collection, except the Evenki data, which is available [in the University of Latvia's library](https://dspace.lu.lv/dspace/handle/7/28251).

+## Changelog

+- v1.1 The scripts were harmonized to work in other environments
+- v1.0 The exact version used in paper

 ## Reproducibility

 The results in the study can be repeated by following commands.
 Ocropy has to be installed in the local environment. **In the current version there are hard-coded paths to Ocropy command line tools, and those have to be changed to run the tests locally.** This will be fixed in final release.